emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge II.md

 Note.
 If you use it, you have to consider the thickness of the pasta that you are using it and how it will deformed when it is deposited. when you have defined that, configure the height of the extruder between layers.

+I use the grasshopper file that Edu share with us.
+Many thanks to Dafni and Edu.

 In this time we explore different shapes, layers, thickness, as well another material, like regular pasta, which at the end it didn't work well as material.

 imagen